aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Variables/Variables_-_Save_Variable_Rela.rst

-This option determines whether the relax status of integer variables is saved in a case or not.
+This option determines whether the relax status of integer variables are saved in a case or not.
 Possible values are:

     *	Off (do not save)
     *	On (save)